 10 worst ways to start with New Year’s resolutions

-Take your first step into the new year on the right foot and tilt the scales of success to your side using a few simple principles.
-Thanks to this, your life can be much easier, and you will be more successful.
+Take a New Year’s step with the right foot and tilt the scales of success to your side using a few simple principles.
+Thanks to this, your life can be much easier and you will be more successful.

-1. You are trying to start with the same resolutions as the last few years
+1. Trying to meet the same resolutions as the last few years

 Once upon a time someone said that “Insanity is doing the same thing over and over again and expecting different results.”
 And the same goes for resolutions.
 If you have been trying to lose weight, eat healthier, start exercising or whatever else for 10 years, why do you think it will be different this time and that you’ll make it?
 “Every time you fail, you damage your self-esteem.
 One thing we observe is that when people fail to lose weight, they don’t blame their diet, but themselves, which makes each start even harder,” said Janet Polivy, psychologist from the University of Toronto in Mississauga, Canada.